2003100127/deeptminter/README.md

 1. **`src/troll.sh`**

     * description
-        troll.sh is used to generate multiple sequence alignments, transmembrane topologies, and all of evolutionary coupling features including CCMpred, EVfold, plmDCA, and Gaussian DCA.
+        troll.sh is used to generate multiple sequence alignments, transmembrane topologies, and all of evolutionary coupling features including EVfold (generated using FreeContact) and Gaussian DCA.

     * shell commands
         * general (please specify the installed location of the executables or database in `Installation 1 and 4` and put your fasta sequence in the input path before running the following command.)